Michael Easson

 Michael Bernard Easson AM (born 22 March 1955 in Sydney, New South Wales, Australia), is an Australian businessman and former trade union leader.
-On 8 June 1998 Easson was appointed as a Member of the Order of Australia (AM).
+On 8 June 1998, Easson was appointed as a Member of the Order of Australia (AM).

+Business career

+Since mid-1994, Easson has worked in business, initially holding a range of company directorships.
+Since 2000, he has focused on businesses he co-founded, principally EG Funds Management.

+His business activities have included work with the Geha brothers and others at EG Funds Management, a property funds management business he co-founded and tech startups, including Reveal, Avani Solutions, and FLNT.

 Trade union work

 Easson's working career began in 1978 as a research assistant to the Hon.
 John Brown MP.
 He then joined the Labor Council of New South Wales (now Unions NSW) as education and research officer, then assistant secretary (1984) and secretary (1989–1994).
 At the age of 34, he was elected as the youngest ever secretary.
-He elected vice president of the Australian Council of Trade Unions, 1993 to 1994, and senior vice president of the Labor Party (NSW Branch) between 1993 and 1995.
-Whilst at the Labor Council he was managing director of Radio Station 2KY (1989 to 1994), and in 1989 co-founded both Asset Super (since 2012 part of CARE Super) and Chifley Financial Services.
-Between 1978 and 1987 Easson served as a member for the NSW council of the Trade Union Trading Authority (TUTA).
+He was elected vice president of the Australian Council of Trade Unions, 1993 to 1994, and senior vice president of the Labor Party (NSW Branch) between 1993 and 1995.
+Whilst at the Labor Council, he was managing director of Radio Station 2KY (1989–1994), and in 1989 co-founded both Asset Super (since 2012 part of CARE Super) and Chifley Financial Services.
+He also served on the boards of the Public Authorities Superannuation Scheme and, following its merger, the State Superannuation Board from 1984 to 1995.
+He was a member of the State Rail Authority Board from 1989 to 1992.
+Between 1978 and 1987, Easson served as a member of the National and NSW council of the Trade Union Trading Authority (TUTA).

+Towards the end of his tenure at the Labor Council, he was appointed to the board of NRMA Insurance Group (now AIG) and served from 1993 to 1996.

-In 1994, Easson resigned as secretary of the Labor Council after a botched candidacy for the Senate vacancy left by the resigning Graham Richardson and a falling out with Labor state secretary John Della Bosca, which was followed by a failed attempt to find a seat in the New South Wales Legislative Council, of which he had previously been dismissive.
+In 1994, Easson resigned as secretary of the Labor Council after failing to win support for his proposed candidacy for the Senate vacancy left by the resigning Graham Richardson and a falling out with Prime Minister Paul Keating after Easson criticised the 1993 Budget proposal to tax at high marginal rates untaken sick leave and long service leave – measures subsequently reversed after an outcry by unions and government MPs.
+Easson was touted for a seat in the New South Wales Legislative Council and Deputy Leadership of the ALP there in a Chamber of which he had previously been dismissive.
+But no vacancy materialised, and Easson decided that his wife, Mary Easson, already in the Federal Parliament as the Member for Lowe, was better at politics and that he should pursue a full-time business career.